wcjson/wcjson/CODE_OF_CONDUCT.md

 # Code of Conduct

-Do not vomit into each other's faces.
+Do not vomit into each others' faces.